iffyaiyan/airbnb-Seatle/README.md

 <a name="Installation"></a>
 # Installation

-You need Anaconda distribution of python 3.* version.
-No additional libraries are required for this project because Anaconda has all the required libraries.
+One need Anaconda distribution of python 3.* version.
+There is no need of any additional libraries for this project because Anaconda has all the required libraries.

 <a name="Motivation"></a>
 # Motivation

 This project is the First Project of Data Scientist Nanodegree Program from Udacity.
-The goal is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
-For this Project I have choosen the Seattle Airbnb dataset to get some useful insights.
+The goal of the project is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
+One can use his own datasets or the datasets provided at the 'Project Motivation and Details' Description.
+I have decided to use the Seattle Airbnb dataset to get some useful insights.
 Following are the 3 questions I have looked in this dataset.

 1. Analysis of room types, their percentages & price ranges.
 2. Analysis of month wise room availably and corresponding prices ranges to answer what time is best to visit Seattle.